remote-rights/remote-rights.github.io/collections/_stories/foxy-smash.md

 At FOXY and SMASH Peer Leader Retreats, youth train to become Peer Leaders, so that they can help out with FOXY and SMASH workshops throughout the school year and be leaders in their communities by completing community projects.

 ### Advice from Candice:
-Don't underestimate yourself, or undervalue your needs because of your age.
+"Don't underestimate yourself, or undervalue your needs because of your age.
 Adults sometimes disregard youth, and you need to remind yourself that your needs, opinions, and values are just as important as anybody else's.
-It might take a while to make people listen to you, but it'll be worth it to keep speaking up.
+It might take a while to make people listen to you, but it'll be worth it to keep speaking up.""